-X-rays
+X-ravs

-- One bitewing x-ray for each quadrant per benefit period. - Complete series or panoramic x-ray are covered once every five years. - If x-rays are taken as part of a complete series of x-rays for a procedure, a complete series will not be covered again for a different procedure until the five-year period has passed.
+- One set of bitewing x-rays (two or more images) is covered once per Benefit Period. - A single bitewing x-ray is covered, there are no Limitations on the number of single bitewing x-rays you can have. - Complete series or panoramic x-ray is covered once every five years. - If x-rays are taken as part of a complete series of x-rays for a procedure, a complete series will not be covered again for a different procedure until the five-year period has passed.